Guide to Clearing

 Research courses and universities

 Browse the UCAS clearing listings and visit university websites directly to see Clearing course listings.
 University websites will also give you up-to-date vacancies and more detail on entry requirements.

 It's important you don't rush your decision, even though timescales are tight.
 You want to find out as much as you can about the new universities you are considering.
 Look at their websites, read their online prospectus, see if there are online campus tours, Google the local town or city, and check out the transport links.

-When you have identified courses and universities you're interested in, give them a call.
-Most universities have dedicated Clearing phonelines and you can call as many as you like.
-You may be able to get an offer on the phone.
+When you have identified courses and universities you're interested in, contact them as soon as possible.
+Most universities have dedicated Clearing phonelines, email addresses and online chat, and you can contact as many as you like.
+Universities may then offer you a place.

 Don't feel under pressure to accept the first offer you receive.
 You usually have time to think through all of your offers.